Skip to main content Skip to navigation

 Study Groups

-One of the most fruitful ways to learn and revise is to study together with your peers.
+One of the most useful ways to learn and revise is to study together with your peers.
 The Department recognises the importance of peer learning and we have introduced a resource aimed to make it easier to organise within small groups and learn and revise together.

 On the Moodle pages for Economics modules, you can find the 'Study groups sign-up' resource (located in the Module Information section) with instructions about how to join into voluntary groups.
 We believe that the resource will be very useful and would like to strongly encourage you to make use of it, set a schedule for your group, and learn together.
 It is well known that peer-learning is very effective (whether you learn something from others or you explain to others - in both cases you will notice that you learn deeply).
 Therefore, we hope that you will find this resource helpful, sign-up in numbers and make a good use of it.